What is a Biometric Residence Permit?

 Once you are settled in the UK, you can use your BRP to confirm your identification.
 If you have a National insurance Number, it will also appear in your BRP.

-If you are a resident returning in the UK after a long absence, your BRP can prove your eligibility for your Resident Return Visa application.
+If you are a resident returning to the UK after a long absence, your BRP can prove your eligibility for your Resident Return Visa application.

 If you have been granted the right to stay in the UK for longer than 6 months, you will automatically receive your BRP.
 In other words, you do not need to submit a separate Biometric card application.